Jaimee Fourlis

-Jaimee Fourlis (born 17 September 1999) is an Australian tennis player of Greek descent.
-She has a career-high singles ranking of world No. 147, achieved on 18 July 2022, and a highest doubles ranking of world No. 138, reached on 2 March 2020.
+Jaimee Fourlis (born 17 September 1999) is an Australian inactive tennis player of Greek descent.
+She has a career-high singles ranking of world No. 147, achieved on 18 July 2022, and a highest doubles ranking of No. 138, reached on 2 March 2020.

 Partnering Jason Kubler, Fourlis was runner-up in the mixed doubles at the 2022 Australian Open.
-She has won one WTA 125 doubles title and 10 on the ITF Women's Circuit as well as nine ITF singles titles.
+She has won one WTA 125 doubles title and ten on the ITF Women's Circuit as well as nine ITF singles titles.

 Personal life

 She grew up in Melbourne and attended Northcote High School.
 Her family comes from Agrinio and Thessaloniki, Greece.
 Her Greek Orthodox name is Dimitra.

 Career

-2014–2016: ITF debut, first title
+2014–2016: ITF Circuit debut, first title

 Fourlis made her ITF Women's Circuit debut in Glen Iris in March 2014.
 Her first win came in October 2014 in Cairns when her opponent Carolin Daniels retired.

 In 2016, she commenced the year at the Perth $25k event, where from qualifying she won eight matches en route to her first title.

 Fourlis reached the girls' doubles semifinals of the 2016 Australian Open, partnering with Maddison Inglis.